 Once your request ticket is created you will be notified by StreamSpot Support for the following events until it is published:

-- Your channel has been created by StreamSpot engineers (with screenshots for approval)
+- Your channel is being built by StreamSpot engineers

 - Your channel has been submitted to Roku for approval and publishing

-- Your channel is accepted or rejected by Roku for publishing (with notes)
+- Your channel is accepted or rejected by Roku for publishing (with notes if rejected)

 Publishing times can vary from a few days to over a month, depending on Roku's queue size at the time of submission.